Campus Improvement Plan

 Evaluation Data Sources: Campus Safety Committee roster and calendar

-Strategy 1: Establish Campus Safety Committee composed of a cross section of stake holders to look at matters related to campus safety.
+Strategy 1: Establish a Campus Safety Committee composed of a cross-section of stakeholders to look at matters related to campus safety.

 Performance Objective 3 - EMERGENCY OPERATIONS